onap/doc/docs/platform/architecture/index.rst

 Function).

-Starting from the Guilin release, the SO provides CNF orchestration support through integration of CNF adapter in ONAP SO:
+Starting from the Guilin release, the SO provides CNF orchestration support through integration of CNF adapter and other CNF managers in ONAP.
+SO:

 - Support for provisioning CNFs using an external K8S Manager
 - Support the Helm-based orchestration
-- Leverage the CNF Adapter to interact with the K8S Plugin in MultiCloud
+- Leverage the CNF Adapter to interact with the K8S Plugin in MultiCloud, or leverage the CNF Manager to interact with the K8S to control CNFs (e.g., ASD)
 - Bring in the advantage of the K8S orchestrator and
 - Set stage for the Cloud Native scenarios

-In London, ONAP SO added ASD-based CNF orchestration support to simplify CNF orchstration and to remove redundancies of CNF resource attributes and orchestration process.
+In London, ONAP SO added ASD-based CNF orchestration support to simplify CNF orchestration and to remove redundancies of CNF resource attributes and orchestration process.

-- Support for onboarding ASD-based CNF models and packages in runtime
+- Support for onboarding of ASD-based CNF models and packages in runtime
 - Support the SO sub-component 'SO CNFM' for ASD-dedicated CNF orchestration to isolate ASD management from other SO components - separation of concerns
 - Use of ASD for AS LCM, and use of associated Helm Charts for CNF deployment